liam3553/The-Guild/README.md

 ### Character advancement
 Your character advances in level after the number of quests equal to their tier level (e.g., a Tier 1 character levels up after one quest, a Tier 2 character levels up after 2 quests).
-Your character advances in tier once both of the following are complete:
+Your character advances in tier once both of the following conditions are met:
 - They are the minimum level of the next tier
-- The urgent quest of the current tier is completed.
-Note: The urgent quest can be accepted at any level within that tier.
+- The urgent quest of the current tier is completed

 ## Between quests